Code-Institute-Submissions/alexzanotti-milestone.project.4/README.md

 The All Plans page lists all fitness plans available on the website.

 #### Plans Description
 Each plan in a Plans page includes a description of the plan and its details.
-Clicking on a plan takes the user to the plan's page.

 #### Plans Description Comment
 The comments on a Plans Description page allow users to share their experiences with the plan, ask questions, or provide feedback.